 The Watertown Garden Club is offering woodland plants in starter sizes - the most economical sizes when starting or expanding your shade garden.
 Potted plants are well rooted in 2 inch cubes (tree band pots) and bareroot plants are bagged.
 The selections chosen by the Club for this year's sale are displayed and described below.
-Click on SHOP to pre-order your choice of sets.
-Plants will be available for pick-up at a Drive-Thru-Plant-Sale on May 1, 2021.
-The exact Watertown, CT location will be on your Order Receipt.
+Pre-sold merchandise will be available for pick-up at a Drive-Thru-Plant-Sale on May 1, 2021 at 259 Franson Road, Watertown, CT.
 Pick-up times are 9:00 to 2:00 p.m.
-Special considerations can be accommodated by contacting the Plant Sale Manager at email@example.com
+All plants were not pre-sold.
+Remaining plugs can be purchased on May 1, 2021 between 2:00-4:00 p.m. at the drive-by location.
+Cash or check will be accepted at that time for unsold merchandise.

 We would like to thank the community for its continued support of the Watertown Garden Club.